wmcmahan/react-native-calendar-events/README.md

 }
 ```

-- Edit your `MainActivity.java` to look like this:
+- If your apps targetSDK is 23 or higher, edit your `MainActivity.java` to look like this:
 ```java
 import com.calendarevents.CalendarEventsPackage;